catalinc/hashcash/README.md

 # hashcash

 Implementation of [Hashcash](https://en.wikipedia.org/wiki/Hashcash) version 1 in Go.

-This implementation provides an API and a command line utility (`hc`) to mint or check a Hashcash stamp.
+The implementation provides an API and a command line utility (`hc`) to mint or check a Hashcash stamp.

 # Installation